 The first thing we need to know is when you are taking the LSAT.
 That tells us how much time you have to prepare, and will allow us to best shape our overall advice.

 It is important for us to know how long you’ve been studying.
 The advice we give to a student who has been studying three months is going to be different than the advice we give to one who has been studying for three weeks.
 And, not only do we need to know how long you’ve been studying, but also how many hours a week you’ve been able to study on average.
 A month of studying 4 hours a week is a lot different than a month of studying 20 hours a week!

-Scoring History: If you’ve taken any practice tests, it’s extremely helpful for us to know how well you did.
-And, if you use our free LSAT scoring system, pass along your score results to us.
+If you’ve taken any practice tests, it’s extremely helpful for us to know how well you did.
+And, if you use our free LSAT scoring system on our Self-Study Site or Testing and Analytics Platform to thoroughly review your practice tests, pass along your score results to us.
 Those score reports give us a unique and incisive view into your performance, and allow us to see patterns that can help us give you very specific and helpful advice.
 However, even if you don’t use our scoring system (and you should!), give us a breakdown of how you generally score in each section, including how many questions you typically finish, and the type of variation you see in scores.

 One side note: If you are looking for tips in one of the three sections and haven’t yet read our LSAT Bibles, that is most likely where I will refer you for advice.
 Those books are packed with hundreds of tips, techniques, methods, and strategies, and they collectively span almost 2000 pages.
 There’s no way I can distill all of that into a few short paragraphs!
 While I can comment on things you should change or areas you should study, if you ask me about fundamentals—such as how to solve an Assumption question—the Bibles are the gold standard for that type of information.